May even explain he's a hallucination.

 - When Booth was trapped by the Gravedigger on a ship that was to be sunk, he received help from the ghost of a private who died in Bosnia(?) while under Booth's command.
 Booth knew it was a hallucination, but there were things that he did that needed two people to do.

 - Or, if you prefer Doing in the Wizard , he could have been hallucinating the obstacles as well as the ghost who helped bypass them.
+This still doesn't account for Bones seeing the guy in the graveyard at the end of the episode (though she doesn't know the significance of the soldier being there)

 - When Booth was about to have A Date with Rosie Palms to donate sperm for Brennan to artificially inseminate with, Stewie from Family Guy appeared on the TV and gave him relationship advice.
+This one prompts some medical investigation and he ends up discovering (in time) a serious brain tumor which may or may not explain some or all of the previous hallucinations he experienced that season.

 - In the Eureka episode "The Ex-Files", Carter's hallucination of Stark seems to have a bunch of knowledge that you wouldn't expect him to.
 Most of that knowledge (like Stark's shoe size) is totally useless, though he does point Carter in the direction of one particular clue that's important to the episode plot.